Mechanical keyboards are known to be tactile and clicky, yet we often get asked – what are the best quiet keyboards?

 Why Use a Mechanical Keyboard for Work?

 As such, you should be absolutely comfortable with what you’re typing with on a daily basis (without it being noisy).
 This will not only increase the enjoyment of everyday work, but can also make it easier on your wrist, fingers, and improve productivity (not to mention making your keyboard deadly silent).

-To help you avoid the drama, we’re going to give you some tips and our list on the best office-friendly quiet mechanical keyboards!
+To help you avoid the drama, we’re going to give you some tips and our list of the best office-friendly quiet mechanical keyboards!
 These keyboards are designed to be silent but also have all of the other awesome features of a typical mechanical keyboard (actuation force, RGB, backlit, programmable, etc.).
 At the end of the day, you get to keep your job and your keyboard.

 If you’d like something programming specific, check out our list of the best mechanical keyboards for programming.